morelmiles/fcctrivia/README.md

 How to contribute with your code
 ---------------
-In order to contriubute with your own code, you need to create a pull request from your branch.
+In order to contribute with your own code, you need to create a pull request from your branch.
 Follow these steps in your local directory:

 Step 1. check if you are in master branch and it is up to date
 ```bash